mattermost-community/focalboard/website/site/content/guide/user/_index.md

 weight: 2
 ---

+This guide is an overview of the basic features to get you started.
+Focalboard is an open source project that is being updated continuously.

+[Let us know](/feedback/) if there's a feature you are looking for, or [connect with our vibrant community](/contribute/getting-started/) to help bring it to life.

 ## Adding new Boards

 1. Click "+ Add Board" at the lower left of the sidebar to add a new board to Focalboard.